rackerlabs/design-system/_docs/style/text-conventions/general-guidelines.md

 ## Provide context

-Provide meaningful descriptions in the interface.
+Provide meaningful descriptions for key features and state their importance to help users understand the benefits.
 Don't use Rackspace-created terms as a substitute for clearly explaining options.

 {% figure [caption:"Provide context example"] [class:"image bg-light border"] %}
 | Use | Avoid  |